SysKitTeam/docs-point/common-tasks/permissions-review.md

   * **All Shared Content** - shows content that has been shared via sharing links or through direct access; use it when you want to see everyhing
   * **Shared Outside the Group** - selected by default; use it to find content shared with users that are not a part of the Office 365 Group or Microsoft Team
   * **Shared Externally** - shows content shared with specific people outside your organization
-  * **Shared With Anyone** - show content shared with anyone via sharing links; this can be dangerous ground so make sure to examine such files carrefully
+  * **Shared With Anyone** - show content shared with anyone via sharing links; this can be dangerous ground so make sure to examine such files carefully
 * **views (2)** enable you to see sharing from two different perspectives - you can group by:
   * **Content**
   * **Users**